alephgamma/RHCA-study-notes/3_EX280_study_notes.md

 * Using a new project deploy git from quay.io/redhattraining/gitlab-ce:8.4.3-ce.0

 ### Task breakdown
 4.1.
-Create the gitlab project
+Create the gitlab project and deploy the app
 ```
 $ oc new-project gitlab-project
 $ oc new-app --image quay.io/redhattraining/gitlab-ce:8.4.3-ce.0